Italian Anti-Vax Politician, Massimiliano Fedriga, Hospitalized With Chickenpox

 While the responses to Fedriga’s post were almost exclusively in Italian, it was hard not to notice the word “karma” throughout.

-But constructively microbiologist Roberto Burioni shared the story on his website, MedicalFacts to say that this is what can happen when adults have not been vaccinated as children.
+Microbiologist Roberto Burioni shared the story on his website, MedicalFacts, to say that this is what can happen when adults have not been vaccinated as children.
 He says that some of these “childhood illnesses” can be far more serious in adults.

 At least he had his children vaccinated.
 Massimiliano Fedriga, critic of Italy’s mandatory vaccination rules is in hospital after contracting chickenpox. https://t.co/CTgVC2Y8XT #VaccinesWork #EUhealth pic.twitter.com/sg5hSZKOAc